Neethuharii/Personal-Portfolio-Website/README.md

 # Portfolio Website

 This is my personal portfolio website.
-It showcases my skills, projects, and experience.This is a simple portfolio website built using HTML, CSS, and JavaScript
+It showcases my skills, projects, and experience.This is a simple portfolio website built using HTML, CSS, and JavaScript.The  portfolio website showcasing my projects, skills, and experience.
+The website is designed to highlight my professional achievements and provide potential employers or clients with a comprehensive view of my work.
+Browse through my portfolio and feel free to contact me for any inquiries or collaborations.

 ## Sections